 As heartbreaking as all of this information is, the question remains, “What can we do about it?”
 Bank Secrecy Act/anti-money laundering (BSA/AML) officers of financial institutions across the U.S. play a vital role in coordinating with law enforcement to stop human trafficking.
 Trafficking is the third largest criminal activity globally and generates $150 billion a year in revenue.
 This plague affects every community in every state, so no matter where you live, trafficking monies could be flowing through your financial institution.

-Continually educate yourself on the red flags of human trafficking, but remember that no single red flag is a clear indicator of human trafficking.
+Continuously educate yourself about the red flags of human trafficking, but remember that no single red flag is a clear indicator of human trafficking.
 Numerous resources give specifics on things to look for when conducting customer due diligence/enhanced due diligence reviews.
 For instance, on Human Trafficking Awareness Day I learned three new indicators of human trafficking:

 - According to law enforcement, when customers state that wired funds are for a “living fee,” that is often a sign of human trafficking.